deeplearning4j/deeplearning4j/programmingguide/04_conv.md

     // above code with DataSetIterator and etc.
 }
 ```

+Deeplearning4j also has an advanced [PipelineImageTransform](https://github.com/deeplearning4j/DataVec) class if you want to assign probabilities to different transforms to maximize the amount of dataset augmentation.

 ## <a name="Building">Building a Convolutional Neural Network</a>

 Now that the data is ready, we can finally build the neural network.
 In this example, we will use MultiLayerNetwork to build a convolutional network.
 To start off, we need to set the network configuration using MultiLayerConfiguration.
 The code chunk needed is shown below.